yuansfer/yuansfer-mobile-sdk-ios/README.md

 ### Venmo
 - In Xcode, select your project's settings, choose the "TARGETS" tab, and then select the "info" tab.
 Under the "URL Types" section, Add the Identifier as "braintree".
 Please note that "braintree" is a fixed term and cannot be changed, as it will affect the integration of Venmo.
-    Add a "URL Scheme" with the application identifier(begin with your app's bundle ID), such as "com.yuansfer.msdk.pockyt2braintree".
+    Add a "URL Scheme" with the application identifier, such as "pockyt2braintree".
 <div align=center>
 <img src="config03.png" />
 </div>